 You may apply to a maximum of two summer courses.
 In case of being admitted, you can only attend both if the two courses do not overlap in time.
 Financial aid, if available, is only granted to attend one course.

-ou may, but it will be at the discretion of the course director whether s/he will include it in the selection process.
+You may, but it will be at the discretion of the course director whether they will include your application in the selection process.
 Possible deadline extensions will be posted on the course websites.

 With technical problems, bugs or errors related to the online application forms please contact the CEU IT Help Desk.